joshleecreates/clickhouse-opentelemetry-iac/README.md

-# Clreate an EKS Cluster with ClickHouse
+# Clreate an EKS Cluster with ClickHouse®

 ## Step 1: Create a Cluster